algorithmiaio/dev-center/_pages/model-deployment/tensorflow.md

 **Currently we support tensorflow-gpu up to version 1.3.0, future versions such as the latest 1.7.0 will not function properly due to gpu limitations.**

-For tensorflow-gpu==1.3.0 support please add one of the following wheels to your dependencies file in replacement of `tensorflow-gpu==1.3.0`: [python2](https://s3.amazonaws.com/algorithmia-wheels/tensorflow-1.3.0-cp27-cp27mu-linux_x86_64.whl) / [python3](https://s3.amazonaws.com/algorithmia-wheels/tensorflow-1.3.0-cp35-cp35m-linux_x86_64.whl).
+For tensorflow-gpu 1.3.0 support please add one of the following wheels to your dependencies file in replacement of `tensorflow-gpu==1.3.0`: [python2](https://s3.amazonaws.com/algorithmia-wheels/tensorflow-1.3.0-cp27-cp27mu-linux_x86_64.whl) / [python3](https://s3.amazonaws.com/algorithmia-wheels/tensorflow-1.3.0-cp35-cp35m-linux_x86_64.whl).
 We apologize for the inconvenience.
 If you run into any issues please <a onclick="Intercom('show')">let us know</a>.

+Update: Tensorflow 1.12 is now available in beta.
+Select `Python 3.x - Beta`, then `Python 3.6` or `Python 3.6 + GPU` as the "language" when creating your Algorithm, and add `tensorflow-gpu==1.12.0` to your dependencies
+{: .notice-info}

 ## Table of Contents
 * [Prerequisites](#prerequisites)